Belvedere Restaurant & Lounge menu cover

 At that time the nine-hole Eastwood golf course, owned and operated

-The club house of the golf course was built by Mr. Orland,
+Club.
+The club house of the golf course was built by Mr.

-west side of the Eastwood Mall, alongside Mosquito Creek, behind
+stands on the west side of the Eastwood Mall, alongside Mosquito

-the Service Station.
-In more recent years the building was the
+Creek, behind the Service Station.
+In more recent years the

 |